Fluconazole and Warfarin: Can You Take Them Together?

 What happens when you take fluconazole with warfarin?

-Warfarin is one of the most heavily prescribed oral anticoagulants worldwide, used to prevent stroke in atrial fibrillation, treat venous thromboembolism, and protect patients with mechanical heart valves.
-Its therapeutic window is narrow: too little and clots form, too much and serious bleeding occurs.
-The drug is metabolized primarily by CYP2C9, with smaller contributions from CYP3A4 and CYP1A2.
+Warfarin is one of the most widely prescribed oral anticoagulants, used to prevent stroke in atrial fibrillation, treat blood clots in the legs and lungs, and protect people with mechanical heart valves.
+Its therapeutic window is narrow: too little and clots can form, too much and serious bleeding can occur.
+Warfarin is cleared from the body mainly by a liver enzyme called CYP2C9.
+Fluconazole, sold most often as Diflucan and as generic fluconazole, is an azole antifungal used for vaginal yeast infections, oral and esophageal thrush, and more serious systemic fungal infections.
+It is a potent inhibitor of CYP2C9.

 Why is this important?